-As many business owners have heard about a new leasing standard, many of them don’t realize it’s been in effect almost three years.
+As many business owners have heard about a new leasing standard, ASC 842, many of them don’t realize it’s been in effect for almost three years.
 Now, the original adaption and implementation of the new standard are just right around the corner!
-If you own a business, what should you know about this new standard?
-This article will help you get familiar to the new leasing standard, or ASC 842.
+What should you know about this new standard if you own a business?
+This article will help you get familiar with the new leasing standard, or ASC 842.

-In the past, under ASC 840 (old standard), as lessee, leases can be classified as either capital lease or operating lease.
+In the past, under ASC 840 (old standard), as lessee, leases can be classified as either capital leases or operating leases.
 If it is an operating lease, it’s not required to recognize assets or liabilities.
 A lessee only needs to book the lease payment on the income statement.
 The SEC has identified operating leases as one of the accounting loopholes.
-Many investors have criticized it because companies are trying to restructure the leases and classify them as operating lease to take the equipment and the obligation off the balance sheet, which could be essential for the analysis of the company’s operation.
-To solve this problem, in February 2016, the new leasing standard, or ASC 842, was issued by FASB to replace the old standard ASC 840.
-The new leasing standard improves the transparency and comparability of the financial statements for the financial statement users.
+Many investors have criticized it because companies are trying to restructure the leases and classify them as operating leases to take the equipment and the obligation off the balance sheet, which could be essential for analyzing the company’s operation.
+To solve this problem, in February 2016, the new leasing standard, ASC 842, was issued by FASB to replace the old standard ASC 840.
+The new leasing standard improves the transparency and comparability of the financial statements for financial statement users.

 Under the new standard, no matter the classification, all leases are required to show the assets and liabilities on the company’s book except for short-term leases.
 In the past, an identification of a lease seems less critical because if it is an operating lease, it is not required to book assets and liabilities.
 However, under the new leasing standard, virtually all leases are required to have balance sheet recognition.
 For lessees, what they used to call as “capital lease” are now called “finance lease” under the new standard.
 Companies fail to report a lease on the balance sheet is considered a misstatement of financial statements.
 Most of the time a lease does not have a word “lease” on it, and it usually embedded in a comprehensive contract with other service contract and or providing agreement on it.
 The company should be able to identify an embedded lease and appropriately record it, but they also don’t want to record a liability if they must.
 Therefore, identification of a lease becomes the most essential yet challenging part for a company when implementing new leasing standard.
 It requires a combination of knowledge from the company’s operation, business law and regulation interpretation, and accounting standards.